onaio/fhir-web/docs/publishing.md

 ## Steps

-- run `lerna:prepublish` script.
-  - This runs build script in each of the package, generating the dist folder.
-  - One can target a specific package by passing in `--scope` flag e.g. `--scope @opensrp/opensrp-store`
-- run `lerna:version` script
+1. run `lerna:version` script

    - this will find the changed packages, update the package.json files, create tags, create releases for those tags.
    - you will need to set the `GH_TOKEN`  env variable for this step.

-- run `lerna:publish`
+2. run `lerna:publish`

 - One needs to be already logged into npm for this step.
-  - This will just push the versioned packages to npm
+- This will call the prepublish lifecycle script and then push the versioned packages to npm

+### Other added scripts

+- run `prepublish` script.
+  - This runs build script in each of the package, generating the dist folder.
+  - One can target a specific package by passing in `--scope` flag e.g. `--scope @opensrp/opensrp-store`

 ## Possible Problems